A foggy, isolated area

 Copyright by US Ghost Adventures

 Kalanikupule’s Oahu warriors, worn from the recent loss at the Battle of Aiea, saw no escape from Kamehameha.
-Those who wished to fight no more jumped from the lookout point while the rest of Kalanikupule’s army was decimated in melee combat.
+Those who wished to fight no more jumped from the lookout while the rest of Kalanikupule’s army were decimated in combat.

 As she cooked her meal for the day, the 68-year-old widower had no idea that two criminals, James Majors and John Palakiko, had escaped their work crew the day prior.
 Desperate for supplies, Majors, and Palakiko sought to rob Wilder’s neighbor.
 They were far more desperate for food, and upon smelling her cooking, their focus changed.